mapbender/mapbender-documentation/en/functions/backend/layerset.rst

 This distinction has its origins in the way WMS services and capabilities documents are built.

-The `OGC reference-implementierung of a WMS <http://www.opengeospatial.org/standards/wms/quickstart>`_ describes the structure of an example WMS at: `http://metaspatial.net/cgi-bin/ogc-wms.xml?REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3 <http://metaspatial.net/cgi-bin/ogc-wms.xml?REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3>`_
+The `OGC e-learning module for Web Map Services <https://opengeospatial.github.io/e-learning/wms/text/basic-main.html#introduction>`_ describes the structure of an example WMS.

 This WMS displays some point, line and polygon objects and raster images.
 The Capabilities document lists images (e.g. DTM) more at the top of the document than points (e.g. osm_points as the penultimate layer).
 Mapbender takes this approach both in the DataSources, where the service is loaded and registered in Mapbender, as well as in the Layerset instances.